Carbon pricing in Canada

 Saskatchewan never had a carbon pricing system, and other provinces—Manitoba, Ontario, New Brunswick, and Alberta—have opted out of previous provincial carbon tax systems.
 Revenue from the federal GHGPPA, which came into effect in April 2019, is redistributed to the provinces, either through tax credits to individual residents or to businesses and organizations that are affected by the tax but are unable to pass on the cost by raising consumer prices.

 The introduction of the tax was met with political resistance, mainly by the Conservative Party of Canada, which attempted to "make the carbon tax the single issue" of the 2019 federal election campaign.
 This argument did not succeed, as the Canadian voting public supported parties that also supported the carbon tax, leading CBC News to declare Canada's carbon tax to be "the big election winner" and "the only landslide victor" in the election.
 Similarly, legal challenges to the law failed on March 25, 2021, when the Supreme Court of Canada rejected the 2019 appeal of the provinces of Manitoba, Ontario, Alberta, and Saskatchewan, ruling in Reference re Greenhouse Gas Pollution Pricing Act that the GHGPPA was constitutional.

 In 2024, amidst an affordability crisis, carbon pricing became an increasingly divisive policy.
-With Conservatives ahead in the polls, Trudeau was forced to resign, and Liberal leadership candidates promised to either eliminate, or, amend the consumer carbon tax.
+Following a government crisis, prime minister Justin Trudeau resigned pending the results of a leadership election, which was won by Mark Carney.
 On March 14, 2025, in his first act as prime minister, Mark Carney signed a prime ministerial directive to effectively remove the federal consumer carbon tax implemented via the GHGPPA by setting it to 0% effective April 1, 2025.
 However, the industrial carbon tax still remains in place.